2016: what did I do this year?

 There’s a secret project you’ll hear about in 2017 (I can’t tell you more for now but I’ll let you know as soon as I can, promised!!).
 A few early stage startups: Rawfish is the only one I can mention, the other three are in stealth mode.

-I mentored startups at H-Farm and I’m going there also in 2017 to mentor the new batch.
+I mentored startups at H-Farm and I’m going there again in 2017 to mentor the new batch.
 And it’s so exciting you can’t believe.
-Everything I’ve been involved in I didn’t do it on purpose: it just came up as I was ready to jump on it.
+Those are a bunch of things I’ve been involved out of a plan: they just came up and I was ready to take them!

 Do what you’re passionate about